pozi/PoziConnect/docs/configuration.md

 ## Running as a batch task

-To run multiple Pozi Connect tasks sequetially and avoid having to open up Pozi Connect and pick and run individual tasks, you can configure a 'recipe' for Pozi Connect to follow.
+To run multiple Pozi Connect tasks sequentially and avoid having to open up Pozi Connect and pick and run individual tasks, you can configure a 'recipe' for Pozi Connect to follow.
 This is useful if you have a series of tasks you regularly need to run (for example, M1s) or for setting up as a scheduled task.

 Here we will use the Melton M1 tasks as an example.